shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 We emphasize _raw_ here to specify that if perturbations like softmax temperature or Dirichlet noise are applied, we do _not_ want them to influence the mixing distribution.

-When backpropagating upwards from a non-root ACT node to another node within the same ISMCTS tree, we wish to control for the randomness of the mixing in the overlapping-intervals case.
+When backpropagating upwards from a non-root ACT node $n$, we wish to control for the randomness of the mixing in the overlapping-intervals case.
-In normal MCTS, at the parent node $n$, we have:
+In normal MCTS, we have:

 ```math
 Q(n) = \mathbb{E}_{a \sim N} [Q(a)]